elopio/docs/source/includes/_callAPI.md

 #### augur.api.Market.getReputationToken({ tx }[, callback])

 Returns the Ethereum contract address of the [Reputation Token (REP)](#rep) for the specified [Market](#market).
-REP is Staked whenever a First Report is submitted or when users attempt to Challenge the Tentative Outcome of a Market.
+REP is Staked whenever an [Initial Report](#initial-report) is submitted or when users attempt to Challenge the Tentative Outcome of a Market.
 A Market only accepts one REP contract as the source of Staked REP, and this method returns that contract's address.

 #### augur.api.Market.getShareToken({ tx, \_outcome }[, callback])